DanielBrito/fire-tasks/README.md

 # :fire: Fire Tasks

-An awesome task manager built with ReactJS, Styled Components and Firestore.
+**Fire Tasks** is an awesome task manager built with ReactJS, Styled Components and Firestore.

-Check out [this playlist](https://www.youtube.com/playlist?list=PLckh4uyjCOmhoNX55YHSDAlVW6cRjkwT_) on YouTube with the step by step implementation.
+Check out [this playlist](https://www.youtube.com/playlist?list=PLckh4uyjCOmhoNX55YHSDAlVW6cRjkwT_) on YouTube with the step by step implementation, which was recorded for educational purposes.

+## Preview

+A [live demo](https://fire-tasks-a3674.web.app/) is worth a thousand pictures.

 ![Fire Tasks Screencast](preview.gif)

-But a [live demo](https://fire-tasks-a3674.web.app/) is worth a thousand pictures.

 ## :zap: Main features